juho05/crossonic-server/README.md

 ## Status

 This project is in development.
-Expect bugs and missing features.
+Expect some bugs and missing features.

-Not all OpenSubsonic endpoints have been implemented yet ([status](./supported_endpoints.md)).
-This server implements all endpoints needed for the [Crossonic](https://github.com/juho05/crossonic) app but may not yet work without issues with other Subsonic media players.
+Most OpenSubsonic endpoints have been implemented: [status](./supported_endpoints.md).
+There might be issues with some clients that rely on unimplemented endpoints.

 ## Features